adnankan01/Adnans_Portfolio/README.md

 * Suggested measures to cut churn
 * Described any other patterns you see with respect to interaction with customers

-**Key words**: clusters, customer features, correlation matrix, churn, model **Libraries used**: distplot, matplotlib, sklearn, scipy
+**Key words**: clusters, customer features, correlation matrix, churn, model, machine learning **Libraries used**: distplot, matplotlib, sklearn, scipy

 # Tableau visualizations<a id='tableau'></a>